 The paradox of Jon Snow and Jamie Lannister in Game of Thrones

 In late 2022, at the first Game of Thrones Fan Conference, Kit Harington was one of the main attractions at the event, being generous and frank in the Q&A session about the series, while being mysterious about Snow‘s future.
-Fun, friendly and direct, he shared his opinion on many things, from the ending to his personal judgment of Jon Snow.
+Fun, friendly, and direct, he shared his opinion on many things, from the ending to his personal judgment of Jon Snow.
 I waited a few months – due to lack of time and to settle down – to recover some of the issues that made me return to the series.
-Taking advantage of House of the Dragon‘s forced hiatus, it’s worth looking back.
-Not only in Jon’s narrative whose sequel we are so anxious in knowing more about but in other characters as well.
+Taking advantage of House of the Dragon’s forced hiatus, it’s worth looking back.
+Not only in Jon’s narrative, whose sequel we are so anxious to know more about, but in other characters as well.

 Starks and Lannisters: Wolves and Lions, with Dragons Between Them

 Though Jamie ‘helped’ Robert, Ned always looked down on the Commander of the Kingsguard as a vow breaker because of the murder of Aerys II.
-Not even when Jamie alluded to doing so because he was disgusted by what he witnessed when Ned’s father and brother were killed did the Warden of the North change his mind.
+Not even when Jamie alluded to having done it because he was disgusted by what he witnessed when Ned’s father and brother were killed, did the Warden of the North change his mind.
 To him, Jamie was a Kingslayer, a man without honor.
 We’ll come back to this as Jamie and Jon are the two sides of the coin in the story.

-Then, Twyin Lannister was the Hand of King Aerys II, a position similar to how we saw Otto Hightower in House of the Dragon.
-Like Alicent before her, Cersei was the Lannisters’ trump card so they would eventually be on the Iron Throne and when Robert Baratheon became King, Cersei (Jamie’s twin) married him, putting the Lannisters where they always wanted to be.
+Back then, Tywin Lannister was the Hand of King Aerys II, a position similar to how we saw Otto Hightower in House of the Dragon.
+Like Alicent before her, Cersei was also the Lannisters’ trump card, so they would eventually be on the Iron Throne, and when Robert Baratheon became King, Cersei (Jamie’s twin) married him, putting the Lannisters where they always wanted to be.

 In this brief summary, we identify more than one point that unites the two heroes, both tragic, flawed, and with a passionate fan base.
 And more interesting, with opposite paths.